-On the day of my visit, there were dolphins frolicking off the beach, much to the delight of surfers and paddle boarders.
+Palm Beach attractions are also in the water… On the day of my visit, there were dolphins frolicking off the beach, much to the delight of surfers and paddleboarders.
 I didn’t capture them very well with my camera but it was a lovely sight.
-In winter, the Barrenjoey Lighthouse Walk is also a great location to catch a sight of whales cruising along the coast.
+From May to November, it’s quite common to see whales cruising past.

 One of Best Day Trips in Sydney

 A day trip to Palm Beach on a sunny day is a fabulous change of scenery, with a rewarding walk and an insight into Sydney’s complex coastline.
 A visit to Palm Beach is a sure way to excite or renew your interest in Sydney.
 There are so many other viewpoints that you will want to expand your explorations further.
 The NSW Central Coast is a ferry ride away and a drive to West Head will complete your views of Barrenjoey Lighthouse and Palm Beach.